 Client 7 – WP Buffs, WordPress Maintenance/Service

 Our eighth client, WP Buffs, is a Kinsta partner and provides 24/7 technical support and WordPress maintenance services for any individual, business or organization with a WordPress website.
 They handle unlimited edits, performance enhancements, daily health maintenance, and regular security troubleshooting so their customers don’t have to.

 After migrating WP Buffs, their site’s average response time went from ~850 ms down to ~425 ms. That’s a 100% increase in performance!

 Client 8 – WordPress Developer’s Blog

 Our ninth client is a WordPress developer’s blog.
 After migrating them, their site’s average response time went from ~225 ms down to ~125 ms. That’s an 80% increase in performance!

 Client 9 – Ecommerce Site (Easy Digital Downloads)

 Our 10th client is an ecommerce site that uses Easy Digital Downloads.
 After migrating them, their site’s average response time went from ~665 ms down to ~500 ms. That’s a 33% increase in performance!

 Client 10 – High-Traffic Sports Entertainment Blog

 Our 11th client is Superluchas, an online Mexican magazine specializing in pro wrestling (Lucha Libre) critics, essays, and news.

 After migrating them, their site’s average response time went from ~1,100 ms down to ~560 ms. That’s a 96.43% increase in performance!

 Takeaway From the Benchmark Results

 Our team is always figuring out ways to increase the performance of your WordPress sites.
-In fact, over the past couple of months, we’ve also released awesome new features such as auto-optimizing databases, self-healing PHP, and TLS 1.3.
-PHP 7.4 is also right around the corner.
+In fact, over the past couple of months, we’ve also released awesome new features such as auto-optimizing databases, self-healing PHP, and TLS 1.3, and PHP 7.4.

 However, since our move to Google Cloud Platform back in 2016, we can say without a doubt, this is by far the most exciting and impactful change we’ve had to our platform in regards to performance.